DETAILED ACTION

 Response to Arguments

-Applicant's arguments, see Remarks, pages 8-14, filed October 17, 2025 with respect to the rejection(s) of claim(s) 1, 7-8, 10-16, 18-19, 25-26, and 28-34 under 35 U.S.C.
+Applicant's arguments, see Remarks, pages 8-12, filed July 14, 2026 with respect to the rejection(s) of claim(s) 1, 7-8, 10-16, 18-19, 25-26, and 28-34 under 35 U.S.C.
 103 have been fully considered, but they are not persuasive.
-Applicant’s arguments are primarily a summary of the features of the specification and how the videos of the robot are gathered.
-Applicant’s arguments are not commensurate with the claimed limitations as the specific videos and the means for gathering the videos are not claimed.
-Further, the claims of realism and an “immersive experience” are merely conclusory statements of an intended performance/improvement of the claimed invention and are not explicitly claimed in the current claims.
-With regard to Applicant’s argument that Chong does not teach a “video” as defined by the Applicant in the arguments, Examiner notes that Chong, as discussed above, teaches selecting and using media assets as the character/object and the background wherein the media assets may include videos which does teach on the claimed limitations as recited.
+First, Examiner notes that Applicant’s arguments and remarks reference specification paragraph numbers, but Applicant’s application and submission, filed June 30, 2021, does not include paragraph numbers.
+The amended limitations are taught by the previously cited combination of prior art as discussed above.
+Applicant’s arguments are primarily a summary of the amendment, citations to the specification, and features of the specification.
+Applicant’s arguments focus on “realism” and an “immersive experience” which merely conclusory statements of an intended performance/improvement of the claimed invention and are not explicitly claimed in the current claims.
+With regard to Applicant’s argument that Chong does not teach a “video” as defined by the Applicant in the arguments, Examiner, as previously discussed, notes that Chong, as discussed above, teaches selecting and using media assets as the character/object and the background wherein the media assets may include videos which does teach on the claimed limitations as recited.
 Assuming in arguendo that Chong does not teach a video background, Applicant’s argument that the “animation” of Chong is not equivalent to a video is not persuasive as one of ordinary skill in the art would consider an animation as a video under the broadest reasonable interpretation of a video.
+Further, the video library and videos are a script library under their broadest reasonable interpretation as the videos are merely showing a predetermined “disparate” manoeuvre which coincides with Chong’s teachings of scripts including a stationary/wait command which could be included in a forever loop as discussed above as a default state.
 Therefore, the claims stand rejected under 35 U.S.C.
 103 in view of the previously cited combination of prior art.

 Conclusion